HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 `yieldplotlib` uses a file node and directory structure to parse the yield output or input packages from AYO and EXOSIMS.
 It then uses a user generated `key_map` to link the EXOSIMS and AYO keys to a universal key in `yieldplotlib`.
-This `key_map` is automatically generated from a CSV file which has a stable version hosted locally on the repository and an active development version on Google Sheets for broader collaboration.
+This `key_map` is automatically generated from a CSV file which has a version hosted on the repository that is automatically updated daily from the active development version which is hosted on Google Sheets for broader collaboration.
 An example few lines from the CSV file can be found in the following table.

 | yieldplotlib name | description                              | EXOSIMS name      | EXOSIMS file           | EXOSIMS Class  | AYO name                 | AYO file         | AYO Class  | EXOSIMS unit | Comment | EXOSIMS transform type | EXOSIMS transform value | AYO transform type | AYO transform value |
 |-------------------|------------------------------------------|-------------------|------------------------|----------------|--------------------------|------------------|------------|--------------|---------|------------------------|-------------------------|--------------------|---------------------|